microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>

 **Step 1 - create and manage firewall rules with the Azure portal**
 In your Azure virtual machine, navigate to the Azure portal, specifically to your Azure SQL Database logical **server**.
-Select **Firewalls and virtual networks** from the left-hand menu.
+Select **Firewalls and virtual networks** under **Security** from the left-hand menu.

 ![](../graphics/fwvn.png)

-Switch "Allow Azure services and resources to access this server" to **OFF**.
+Switch **Allow Azure services and resources to access this serve**r to **OFF**.
 During deployment, you should have added your Client IP address already, but if one of the Rules do not match your Client IP displayed (see below), select **Add Client IP**.

 ![](../graphics/clientip.png)